All songs were recorded in Binaural

 eavesdropping.
 A classic new addition.

-Take 22 is the final Master and at last
+Take 22 is the final master and at last

 the mix of Elvis and the bass-line works creating